JackDougherty/jack-site/_pages/dataviz/index.md

 No class (Thanksgiving break)

 ### Tues 30 Nov
 - Overview of Learning Goal #11: Detect Lies and Reduce Bias.
-Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
+Start reading HODV Introduction <https://handsondataviz.org/introduction.html> and Chapter 14 <https://handsondataviz.org/detect.html>
 	- How to Lie with Charts
 	- How to Lie with Maps
 	- Recognize and Reduce Data Bias